readium/lcp-specs/readium-lcp-draft.md

 </table>

 <br />
-For more information on how the signature and the certificate <b>SHOULD</b> be calculated, encoded and processed, see [5.
+For more information on how the signature and the certificate <b class="rfc">should</b> be calculated, encoded and processed, see [5.
 Signature and Public Key Infrastructure](#signature-and-public-key-infrastructure).

 *This example shows the License Document signature.*